Open from Tuesday to Saturday inclusive for dinner service. Weekly closure on Sunday and Monday.

 An elegant musical design… At Buddha-Bar Monte-Carlo, Papadia Donato, aka DJ Papa, is an iconic figure.
 Behind the booth, the resident DJ overlooks the Lounge Bar, distilling a minimalist musical fragrance, a subtle blend of lounge, chill out and world music, delicately embellished with ethnic or electro beats.

 A restaurant with exotic flavours...
 Enjoy sashimi, maki, sushi and other Asian culinary delights from China, Japan, Thailand and South-East Asia while sipping some sake or signature cocktail.
-With the help of her brigade our Chef Éric Guillemaud combine Asian flavours with French gastronomic excellence.
+With the help of his brigade our Chef Éric Guillemaud combines Asian flavours with French gastronomic excellence.

 The story behind it all: the bar stands where the old Cabaret de Monte-Carlo used to be at the beginning of the century, a theatre/concert hall in the Casino de Monte-Carlo itself.